$20.55-$25.46 hourly / $3,562.28-$4,413.04 monthly / $42,747.36-$52,956.48 annual

 Basic requirements of student services programs

 Clerical practices and procedures

 Letter, memorandum, and report formats

-Basic public relations techniques for public contact in person and on the telephone
+Customer service techniques for public contact in person, on the telephone, and in written communication

 Capabilities of computer systems, software, and hardware common to student services programs